Solinea/goldstone-server/INSTALL.md

 * `/opt/goldstone/external/rsyslog/rsyslog.conf` is an example main rsyslog configuration file.
 It references the Goldstone specific file below.
 * `/opt/goldstone/external/rsyslog/rsyslog.d/10-goldstone.conf` provides specific mapping. **This file must be modified** to replace the '@@goldstone_ip:5514' in the local0.* to local7.* lines with your Goldstone server IP address or name.

-    For example, if your Goldstone server's IP address 10.10.10.1, then your file should be edited to read:
+    For example, if your Goldstone server's IP address is 10.10.10.1, your file should be edited to read:

         *.*    @@10.10.10.1:5514